Santa Holidays: A Winter Wonderland Lapland Vacation

 Playground: If the kids need a bit of time to play, head to the left of the Santa Claus Office to play on the playground.
 Watch for the ice at the end of the slide!

-Santa Claus Reindeer Park: There are so many options, but since we knew we would be at the Santa Claus Holiday Village, we picked the Santa Claus Reindeer Park.
-They have 3 different options and a nighttime tour (Northern Lights Tour), so you can pick what works best for you.
-Read more in-depth about our Reindeer Sleigh ride here.
+Santa Claus Reindeer Park: There are so many options for a reindeer sleigh ride, but if you plan on visiting the Santa Claus Holiday Village, then doing the Reindeer sleigh rides in the park is perfect.
+They have 3 different options and a nighttime tour (Northern Lights Tour).
+You can pick what works best for you.
+Wan to read more about our Reindeer Sleigh ride?
+Click Here.

 We showed up a few minutes early, check in at the little hut and waited near the fire for our group.
 The best part about having reservations was skipping the line and getting a longer ride.
 The reindeer sleigh was so peaceful through the beautiful Finnish forest.